inab/opeb-enrichers/repoEnricher/INSTALL.md

 ```

 * If you upgrade your installed Perl version, or you move this folder to a different location after following this instructions you may need to reinstall the dependencies.
 In that case, you should remove the `deps` directory and follow again the installation instructions.

+# Metrics uploading to OpenEBench

+This task is done by the scripts you can find at [opeb-submitter](opeb-submitter).
+Please follow install and usage instructions there.